Naschmarkt (Leipzig): History

 The Naschmarkt was created in 1556 when the Old Town Hall was being built, when large areas of old buildings were being demolished.
 It was used for the trade in food, but also for public performances such as those by the Neuberin theater troupe.
 Until 1679, the so-called herring stalls for the sale of salted fish stood here, which led to the name herring market.

+In the events referred to as the Leipzig Calvinist storm, the house of the Calvinist-minded merchant Adolph Weinhaus, located on the Naschmarkt, was stormed and plundered by an angry crowd on 20 May 1593.

 Afterwards, the Old Stock Exchange was built here, which was already in use as an unfinished building in 1679 and was completed by 1687.
 In front of it, the Hercules Fountain with a statue of Hercules was erected in 1688.
 Around 1820, the fountain was moved to the southern edge of the square and redesigned as a lion fountain with bronze lions based on a design by Johann Gottfried Schadow (1764–1850).
 When the fountain was reconstructed to its current appearance in 1918 by Hugo Licht (1841–1923), the wooden parts were replaced with stone and the Schadow lions were retained.

 From 1703 onwards, the Naschmarkt was the central meeting place for sedan chair carriers, 24 carriers for 12 sedan chairs.